 My multidisciplinary team continues to lead the world in intestinal reconstructive surgery because of a continued focus on quality improvement.
-NHS England audited our programme in 20XX & 20XX & said it was "outstanding", noting a 0% 90 day mortality in 123 consecutive high-risk surgical procedures over the previous 3 years - the best results ever produced in the world.
+NHS England audited our programme in 20XX & 20XX & said it was "outstanding", noting a 0% 90 day mortality in 123 consecutive high-risk surgical procedures over the previous 3 years - the best

 ASSESSOR: A lot of committee work, but outputs in terms of guidelines and products for patients are defined; every component dated; abbreviations are explained; high quality team-based clinical work developed locally, now nationally and internationally recognised.

-Clear what has been done since last award.
+SCORE = 10 Clear what has been done since last award.
 Numbered layout and clear narrative make it easy to read.